 - Why are they?

-- Mention any important characters if you’re unable to mention their presence and affect on the narrative in a prior sentence.
+- Mention any critical characters if you can’t mention their presence and effect on the narrative in a prior sentence.

 - How does the story end?